bnel1201/brandon-j-nelson/_posts/2021-02-28-hedgie_finder.md

   - Finally, the sum of all these points over time is overlaid across a single from using [[where_is_xiaomi.py](https://github.com/bnel1201/hog_finder/blob/main/center_of_mass/where_is_xiaomi.py) to get a heat map of the night's activity

 ![hedhedgehog activity map]({{ site.baseurl }}/images/hedgiefinder/xiaomi_map_1.png)

-[^1]: [Hedgehogs](https://www.awf.org/wildlife-conservation/hedgehog) are nocturnal so the babymonitor cam is the only way we